Wiyaala: Musical career

+In October 2024, Wiyaala partnered with Dominik Jud (professionally known as Dodo), a Swiss musician.

 Activism

 Wiyaala is outspoken on the male-dominated culture and polygyny of some African countries and to stand up for women's rights and against family violence in her native Ghana.
 Her song "Tinambayai" in Sisaala language has been regarded as a protest against the exploitation of women in Africa.
-Wiyaala has featured on BBC talking about early child marriage and has expressed sympathy for feminism as a means to encourage young girls into completing their education so that they can be the ones that make the choices in their lives and also declared her success would serve as an example to her community that there was a future for young women beyond an early forced marriage.
-"Make Me Dance" has been included in the top of feminist songs for the 2013 winter by Bitch feminist magazine.
+Wiyaala was featured on the BBC, talking about early child marriage and declaring her support for feminism as a means to encourage young girls into completing their education so that they can be the ones that make the choices in their lives.
+She said her success will serve as an example to her community that there was a future for young women beyond early or forced marriage.
+"Make Me Dance" was included in the top of feminist songs for the 2013 winter by Bitch feminist magazine.

-Wiyaala has also partnered with the Ministry of Gender, Children and Social Protection of Ghana's government and UNICEF on several projects to help protect the rights of children and public health issues.
+Wiyaala has partnered with the Ministry of Gender, Children and Social Protection of Ghana's government and UNICEF on several projects to help protect the rights of children and public health issues.

 Musical style

 Wiyaala sings both in English and her native language Sisaala.
 She writes her songs herself.
-She has earned praise for her bold and powerful voice and distinguished timbre.
-Given Madonna, Michael Jackson, Whitney Houston and Tina Turner as role models and inspiration.
-She had often been called "man-woman" by the boys in grade school and nowadays she cultivates an androgynous image of herself, for which she had been compared to Grace Jones.
-Also, she has expressed admiration for African artists like Angelique Kidjo, Miriam Makeba and Brenda Fassie.
-Her song "Africa" has been inspired by Sherifa Gunu.
+She has earned praises for her bold and powerful voice and distinguished timbre.
+She credits Madonna, Michael Jackson, Whitney Houston and Tina Turner as her role models and inspiration.
+She also expressed admiration for African artists like Angelique Kidjo, Miriam Makeba and Brenda Fassie.
+Her song "Africa" which earned her a continental award in 2015 was inspired by the Mama Africa song by compatriot, Sherifa Gunu.
+She has often been called "man-woman" and she has built her brand around the androgynous image of herself and for that she has been compared to Jamaican singer, Grace Jones.

 Her music style has been described as Afro-pop or Afro-rock with elements of tribal folk music while the latest single "Rock My Body", released in June 2013 together with Ghanaian reggae singer Jupitar leans more towards reggae and dancehall.
 Wiyaala cited as inspiration the 1969 song "Wreck A Buddy" by Nora Dean and The Soul Sisters.
 She did also perform in the opening of the 2014 Stanbic Ghana jazz festival.

 The single "Go Go Black Stars...Goal!", released in April 2014, on the Djimba World Records label, sung in English and Ghanaian languages, also features tribal drums and stadium choruses.
 The same song had been picked up as the unofficial hymn of the national football team of Ghana for the 2014 World Cup.

 Wiyaala got nominated as Best Sporting Artist in Ghana Sports Excellence Awards 2014.